 $HOME/.poetry/bin and on Windows at

-This directory will be in your
+This directory will be automatically added to your

 $PATH environment variable,

-Open a new shell and type the following:
+Finally, open a new shell and type the following:

 If you see something like